-Course Name: Sport Globalization Course Code: MSM 609 Credit hours: 3 Description
+Course Name: Sport Globalization

 The course is designed to provide an overview of the global sport industry including the global sport calendar and key organizations and actors.
 Managing, marketing, business and financial challenges of coordinating across borders and cultures is a key focus of the course.
 Additional topics include the localization of international sport and the relationships between sport and culture.